 * * * * *

-I wander back over by Baby Luna because she is getting vocal again and making loud noises during the interview.
+I wander back over by Baby Luna because she is getting vocal again while at the baby play mat and making loud noises during the interview.

 “Mr. Dave.
 It’s OK if she make a sound once in awhile,” Davis leans over and says to me.
 “That’s what babies do.”